genai-apps/aggrag/README.md

 # Managing Dependencies

-When adding a new package, please add it to the `requirements.in` file and run `pip-compile` to automatically update the `requirements.txt` with the package and its sub-dependencies.
+When adding a new package, please add it to the `requirements.in` file and run `pip-compile requirements.in` to automatically update the `requirements.txt` with the package and its sub-dependencies.